-Basis of consolidation
+Basis of consolidation Subsidiaries

-Subsidiaries

 Subsidiaries are entities controlled by the Group.
 The Group 'controls' an entity when it is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.

+Subsidiaries are recognized according to the acquisition method.
 The financial statements of subsidiaries are included in the consolidated financial statements from the date on which control commences until the date on which control ceases.